mirage/mirage-www/tmpl/wiki/learning.md

 * `xen`

-The backends above are listed in ascending order of invasiveness. `unix` runs as an unprivileged process on your unmodified Linux kernel. `ukvm` uses Solo5, typically in a KVM virtual machine on Linux, which entails some setup work, e.g., of IP routing. `xen` requires that Xen be run underneath your operating system(s), and that Mirage will be run directly on top of Xen.
+The backends above are listed in ascending order of invasiveness. `unix` runs as a normal process on your unmodified Linux kernel, albeit it may require root privileges. `ukvm` uses
+Solo5, typically in a KVM virtual machine on Linux, which entails some setup work, e.g., of IP routing. `xen` requires that Xen be run underneath your operating system(s), and that Mirage will be run directly on top of Xen.